Topic-specific policies

 • Content: the standard discusses the concept of Coordinated Incident Management and its application throughout the full incident management lifecycle - from response planning to lessons learned - by ‘communities’ (supply chains or networks) with common interests.

-• Jan update Status: part 4 is at Final Draft International Standard stage and should surface during 2024.
+• Nov status update Status: part 4 has been approved by SC 27 at Final Draft International Standard stage and should be published in 2025.

 Personal comments

-In addition to events and incidents, I find it helpful to learn from ‘near-misses’ i.e. situations that thankfully caused little if any impact - for instance:
+In addition to actual events and incidents, we should be systematically exploring and learning from near-misses i.e. situations that thankfully caused little if any impact on the business, such as:

 • An alert worker noticing and reporting a phishing or Business Email Compromise attack;